SAE J3068

 SAE J3068 "Electric Vehicle Power Transfer System Using a Three-Phase Capable Coupler" is a North American recommended practice published and maintained by SAE International.
-J3068 defines electrical connectors and a control protocol for electric vehicles.
-It has the formal title "SAE Surface Vehicle Recommended Practice J3068".
-J3068 defines a system of conductive power transfer to an electric vehicle using a coupler capable of transferring single-phase and three-phase AC power as well as DC power, and defines a digital communication system for control.
+J3068 defines electrical connectors and a control protocol for charging electric vehicles.
+It has the formal title "SAE International Recommended Practice J3068".
+J3068 defines a system for conductive power transfer to an electric vehicle using a coupler capable of transferring single-phase and three-phase AC power as well as DC power, and defines a digital communication protocol for control.
 J3068 also specifies requirements for the vehicle inlet, supply equipment connector, mating housings and contacts.

 History

 Initial discussions in the Electric Power Research Institute's Infrastructure Working Council meetings regarding issues related to three-phase charging in North America led to the development of J3068.
 There was a lack of non-proprietary, UL listed equipment that could be legally used in the United States.
-Some large electric vehicles were being charged without using ground fault protection, and without connectors that automatically de-enegerize when disconnected from the vehicle.
+Some large electric vehicles were being charged without using ground fault protection, and without connectors that automatically de-energize when disconnected from the vehicle.

 Therefore, SAE authorized a new task force to develop a standard that focused on heavy and medium duty applications, and more generally any vehicle charging at commercial and industrial locations or other places where 3φ power (three-phase) is available and preferred.
 Early within the development of the standard, it was decided that the J3068 connector and inlet would expand upon Europe's IEC 62196 type 2 connector also known as the Mennekes connector.